Karrie Keyes: Early Industry Years

 Dave Rat owned a sound company, Rat Sound, and brought Keyes to work for him.
 Her first job was loading and unloading PA equipment from trucks at shows.
-She learned how to setup sound systems, do wiring and set change, how the gear worked, and troubleshooting.
+She learned how to set up sound systems, do wiring and set change, how the gear worked, and troubleshooting.
 Rat Sound did a lot of punk rock shows in Southern California and the two did most shows themselves (with the occasional third person).
 Keyes was able to quit her part-time job and not go back to school.

 She was taking any job offered from punk music to gospel to mariachi.

 Keyes and Rat lived in a warehouse without hot water for two years so they could put money back into the business (for expenses like equipment, insurance and gas).
 She worked for Rat Sound from 1986 to 2005.
 In addition to sound work, she helped with accounting and bills and in her final five years, HR and management.